bbinnick/gamestack-frontend/README.md

 ---

+### 🎮 IGDB API Integration Details

+- IGDB is used to search for real-world games based on title.
+- When adding a new game, users can search by name and select a game from IGDB's live results.
+- Pulled metadata includes:

+    - Cover image
+    - Title
+    - Release date
+    - Platforms
+    - Genre
+    - Summary/description
+    - IGDB game rating

+- Selected games are saved into the user's backlog with custom status and rating.

+The app handles:

+- Token Authentication (fetches an access token using the Twitch credentials)
+- Rate limiting management to avoid unnecessary token refreshes
+- Secure usage of the IGDB API with client credentials kept in environment variables

+---

 ### 🔥 Important Notes
 - Ensure the backend is running first to interact with APIs.
 - JWT tokens are stored in localStorage for session management.
 - Only users with the ADMIN role will be able to access admin routes.
 - The project uses Material UI's ThemeProvider for dynamic light/dark mode.
+- _This application uses the [IGDB API](https://www.igdb.com/) but is not endorsed or certified by IGDB or Twitch_.

 ----------------------